Han Lim Lee

-Han Lim Lee is a Korean American illustrator.
+Han Lim Lee is an American illustrator.
 The most notable character, he created is the monkey with attitude, Bobby Jack.

 Career

 Han started his creative career as a freelance artist selling random prints of his art to various buyers.
 Han applied as a freelance designer for a clothing manufacturer.
 While working with at company, he created a lifestyle brand based on a monkey character named Bobby Jack.
 The name, Bobby Jack, originated from the first names of owners of the company, Bob and Jack.
-What started out as a monkey print on a shirt, Bobby Jack became a complete lifestyle brand in multiple categories such as accessories, toys, room decor, and stationary.
+What started out as a monkey print on a shirt, Bobby Jack became a complete lifestyle brand in multiple categories such as accessories, toys, room decor, and stationery.
 Bobby Jack became the most popular clothing among children.